kevinxd-xd/cs_122_ff_15/README.md

 Either of the links should bring you to the homepage.

 # Running the testcases
+Once you are on the homepage, you should see two cards labeled with both of the features.
+One is "Search via the Riot API".
+The other card is labeled "Create analytics using JSON data (Test Case Input)".
+Use these two features to interact with the web application and run the testcases.

 In the zipped file, there should be a folder named testcases.
 In this folder, there should be 5 testcases that you can upload to the web app to create the data analytics.
 Not all of the five files will work since we added a few to test the error handling capabilities of our applicaiton.
 Here is a table of the expected results for each uploaded file.